Davidoff Puro Robusto Dominicano - Band

 Davidoff Puro Robusto Dominicano - Head

 The band on this Davidoff Puro Robusto Dominicano is gorgeous.
-A rich chocolate brown leather that is reminscent of a treated leather that you might see on a saddlebag.
-It’s difficult to see the veins on this Dominican wrapper unlike the 6000 series that I smoked earlier.
+A rich chocolate brown leather that is reminiscent of a treated leather that you might see on a saddlebag.
+It’s difficult to see the veins on this Dominican wrapper, unlike the 6000 series that I smoked earlier.
 I can barely see the seams on it either.
 There are a few darker spots on the wrapper but nothing that really worries me right now.
 Overall, very aesthetically pleasing.

 Function

 Taking a look at the foot it appears to be well packed.
 I’m not sure what particular leaves are in here.
 They’re fairly thin so I’m going to guess that it’s a lot of seco and a little bit of ligero for the added kick.
 The barrel is nice and firm, no soft spots were dedicated as I rolled the cigar between my fingers.
 The cap is placed nicely.
 When looking at it up close it appears to be a nice triple cap placed on the head.
-Just a flawless looking cigar.
+Just a flawless-looking cigar.

 Davidoff Puro Robusto Dominicano - Foot

-I cut the cap off with my trusty double bladed guillotine cutter.
+I cut the cap off with my trusty double-bladed guillotine cutter.
 The dry draw on this Davidoff Puro Robusto Dominicano is flawless.
 Just a good amount of air coming through with a slight resistance to it as well.
 Magnificent.
-From the first two Davidoff’s that I’ve smoked they’ve been absolutely incredible when it comes to construction.
+From the first two Davidoffs that I’ve smoked, they’ve been absolutely incredible when it comes to construction.
 I’m a huge fan of consistency in construction.
 I get over some odd flavors in the cigar as long as it’s not difficult to smoke.
 These first two have been pristine when it comes to that factor.

 Smoking

 The first third of this Davidoff Puro Robusto Dominicano burns perfectly.
-I’m able to hold over an inch long ash on it.
-It doesn’t have those thick lip curls that I like to see, and expect to see from a Dominican wrapper, but boy it’s burning straight and strong.
+I’m able to hold over an inch-long ash on it.
+It doesn’t have those thick lip curls that I like to see and expect to see from a Dominican wrapper, but boy it’s burning straight and strong.
 So I’m happy.
 The second third continues to be the exact same.
 The ash would have held on for way over an inch during the second third, but when I was setting up to take a picture I lost the ash.
 Oh well, as you see it’s burning razor straight.
 So I’m not going to complain about that.
 I never had a draw issue with this cigar either.
 It burned perfectly down toward the nub.
 I ended up having to cut this cigar just a little short.
 It was getting late and I was exhausted from the day.
-So I let it go out with about an inch and half left on the smoke.
+So I let it go out with about an inch and a half left on the smoke.
 It was great all the way through though.

 Davidoff Puro Robusto Dominicano - 1st Third